History of Berlin: Nazi Germany (1933–1945)

 Reich Ministry of Public Enlightenment and Propaganda building photographed in Berlin in 1937 using newly invented Agfacolor.

-By 1931, the Great Depression had severely damaged the city's economy.
+By 1931, the Great Depression in Germany had severely damaged the city's economy.
 Politics were in chaos, as militias controlled by the Nazis and the Communists fought for control of the streets.
 President Hindenburg appointed Hitler chancellor in January 1933, and the Nazis quickly moved to take complete control of the entire nation.
 On February 27, 1933, a left-wing radical was alleged to have set afire the Reichstag building (a fire which was later believed to have been set by the Nazis themselves); the fire gave Hitler the opportunity to set aside the constitution.
 Tens of thousands of political opponents fled into exile or were imprisoned.
 All civic organizations, except the churches, came under Nazi control.

 Around 1933, some 160,000 Jews were living in Berlin: one third of all German Jews, 4% of the Berlin population.
 A third of them were poor immigrants from Eastern Europe, who lived mainly in the Scheunenviertel near Alexanderplatz.
 The Jews were persecuted from the beginning of the Nazi regime.
 In March, all Jewish doctors had to leave the Charité hospital.
 In the first week of April, Nazi officials ordered the German population not to buy from Jewish shops.

 The 1936 Summer Olympics were held in Berlin and used as a showcase for Nazi Germany (though the Games had been given to Germany before 1933).
 In order to not alienate the foreign visitors, the "forbidden for Jews" signs were temporarily removed.